 The results presented are only an excerpt from the five studies on the leisure and consumption behaviour of Brits during the coronavirus crisis.
 The studies were published between March and August 2020 - The complete study results can be downloaded free of charge:

-Shrinking approval of the government’s handling of the crisis
+Falling approval of the government’s handling of the crisis

 Increasing shift from offline to online shopping